mpolitano/bounded-exhaustive-api-testgen/BEAPI_SPECS.md

 As can be seen, 210 structures of `REPOKSet` are not included in `APISet`.
 These 210 structures are pointing out a mismatching between `repOK` and the `API`.
-Even more, all these structures were identified and saved in a file for further analysis.
+Even more, all these structures were identified and, stored in plain text in `results-begen-inclusion/2_roops/ncl.NodeCachingLinkedList/korat/3/structures-not-included-3.txt`, for further analysis.